klmadhu247/redux/README.md

         4. we have to connect using as follows here we are using to connect mapStateToProps with ReduxChild as below

               export default connect (mapStateToProps)  (ReduxChild)
+5. If component to  update any value in the state
+    1. Dispatch an action
+    2.  action is a fucntion it returns object {type, payload}
+    3.  action will trigger reducer
+    4. Reducer will change the value